 Biology Undergraduate Handbook

-Welcome to the Penn State Biology Department
+Welcome to the Penn State Department of Biology

-Biology is the study of living organisms - what they are, where they live, how they evolve, and how they reproduce, grow, and develop.
+Biology is the study of living organisms - what they are, where they live, how they evolve, and how they reproduce, grow and develop.
 With an enrollment of about 1,000 students, the biology major is the largest major in the Eberly College of Science.

 The biology program is designed to give you both the breadth and depth of knowledge you'll need to understand current biology at all levels of integration.
 As a freshman and sophomore, you will complete the same rigorous requirements as other science students, including calculus, inorganic and organic chemistry, and four core biology courses.
 In your junior and senior years, you will focus on an area of biology that reflects your academic interests and goals.

-This handbook is designed to provide you with information about the bachelor's degree in Biology.
+This handbook is designed to provide you with information about the bachelor's degree in biology.
 Additionally, you will find information on the opportunities available for students in the college.